-Dr. He graduated from the Albert Einstein College of Medicine.
-She completed her emergency medicine training at St. Luke's-Roosevelt, where she served as a Chief Resident.
-Prior to a career in medicine, Dr. He was a Teach for America corps member, teaching middle school science and mathematics in the Bronx.
+Dr. He received her MD from the Albert Einstein College of Medicine and trained in emergency medicine at St. Luke's-Roosevelt, where she served as Chief Resident.
+Prior to entering medicine, Dr. He was a Teach for America corps member, teaching middle school science and mathematics in the Bronx.
 During that time, she obtained her Master of Science in Teaching degree from Fordham University.
-Since graduating from residency, Dr. He has stayed at MW.
+Since graduating from residency, Dr. He has stayed at Morningside-West.
 She was a Co-Director of the medical student clerkship before becoming the assistant program director of the residency program in 2015 and the program director in 2018.

 Chris Hahn, MD

 Dr. Hahn received his MD from Columbia University College of Physicians and Surgeons and trained in emergency medicine at Highland Hospital, where he served as Chief Resident.
 Prior to entering medicine, Dr. Hahn was a hip-hop artist and during his residency, he combined his passions for music and medical education and created The EMC, a free open access website designed to entertain and teach topics in emergency medicine.
 He is an ACEP lecturer and has been invited to perform and/or speak at conferences such as Essentials of EM and SMACC .
 He joined the Morningside-West family after residency and was a co-director of the medical student clerkship before becoming the assistant program director of the residency program in 2017 and associate program director in 2019.